pybop-team/PyBOP/joss/paper.md

 ![The main PyBOP classes and how they interact.\label{fig:objects}](PyBOP_components.drawio.png){ width=100% }

-The current options for each class are listed in Tables \autoref{tab:subclasses} and \autoref{tab:optimisers}.
+The current options for each class are listed in \autoref{tab:subclasses} and \autoref{tab:optimisers}.

 : List of preset subclasses for the Model, Problem and Cost classes. \label{tab:subclasses}